staab/nug/README.md

 # Example

 The code below is similar to the code in index.html.
-To see the demo, clone the repository and run `npm i && npm run dev`.
+To see the demo, clone the repository and run `npm i && npm run dev` or visit [https://nug-n8tt.onrender.com/](https://nug-n8tt.onrender.com/).

 ```typescript
 import {div, button, span, text, writable, derived, deriveChunks, component, ChunkedList} from 'nug'